craftercms/docs/source/.new-ia/by-role/system-admin/studio/debugging-publishing-issues.rst

 To unlock publishing, open the ``Sidebar`` in Studio, then click on ``Project Tools`` ->  ``Publishing``.
 Click on the ``Status`` tab then click on the ``unlock publishing`` button (button with open padlock).
 Next, follow the instructions in the dialog to confirm action in order to unlock the publisher.

-See :ref:`publishing-status` for more details on the unlock publisher button.
+See :ref:`newIa-publishing-status` for more details on the unlock publisher button.